glencbz/notes/02-js-jquery/js-control-flow/02boolean.md

 //false
 ```

-The equality operator allows type cohersion which means that if you compare two values of different types you might get unexpected results.
+The equality operator allows type coercion which means that if you compare two values of different types you might get unexpected results.

 ```js
 3 == "3"